Dave-New-Dev/encrypt-file/README.md

+#Encrypt Files "virus" (jk broke it has protection)
 encrypt files "virus"
-but the developer is a kid
+but the developer just followed an online tutorial

-ik some of y'all boutta flex on me by forking this, making it an actually functional malware, and sending a pull request
+ik some of y'all boutta flex on me by forking this, making it an actually functional malware